simul/simul.github.io/ref/simul/crossplatform/platformstructuredbuffer.md

 Fields
 ---

+**renderPlatform**  A base class for structured buffers, used by StructuredBuffer internally.

-**renderPlatform**  Find the constant buffer in the given effect, and link to it.
+**numCopies**  Find the constant buffer in the given effect, and link to it.